Valdemar's Castle: History

-Today
+Previous ownership

-The present owner, Baron Iuel-Brockdorff, who is 11th generation of the Juel family, took over his childhood home from his father in 1971 and lives in the castle with his wife and family.
-Valdemars Slot has been open to the public since 1974.
+The previous owner, Lensbaron Niels Krabbe Iuel-Brockdorff, who is 10th generation of the Juel family, took over his childhood home from his father in 1971 and lived in the castle with his wife and family until his death on January 20, 2017.
+Valdemar's Slot has been open to the public since 1974.
 The mansion is open from May to October and on public holidays.
 It features a large chapel, a toy museum, the Iuel-Brockdorff family's big game trophy collection and a local maritime museum.
 As it stands close by the shore, many visitors make the trip from Svendborg using the veteran ferry Helge.